OrvilleChomer/jszip-cdn-thing/README.md

 # jszip-cdn-thing
-backup of JSZip (minified) that I can easily point to.
+backup of JSZip (minified) that I can easily know where to find.

 I got this file:   jszip.min.js